ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 1. Finish
 1. Edit the test suite settings (select test suite in test suites tab.
 Then click on icon with blue spanner)
     1. Edit Object Map to be `..\objects.map`

+# Creating a new Test

+A test contains one test case.

+1. Find the suite the test should be in
+1. Click "Create new test case"
 1. A test suite should start:
     ```
     # -*- coding: utf-8 -*-